-Finding the Fat: The Relative Impact of Budget Fluctuations on African-American Schools (Job Market Paper)
+Finding the Fat: The Relative Impact of Budget Fluctuations on African-American Schools

 On average, per pupil expenditures were much lower in schools attended by African-American children than in schools attended by whites during the period of de jure segregation.
 Little is known, however, about how southern school boards divvied up the proceeds of exogenous shifts in school budgets by race.
-I use data from the early twentieth century on schools in Georgia to answer this question.
+I use data from the early twentieth century on schools in Georgia to fill this gap.
 In Georgia, a county’s share of the State School Fund was set every five years based on the proportion of the school-age population residing in the county.
 Infrequent adjustments to changes in the distribution of school-age children resulted in significant shocks to per pupil expenditures in the adjustment years in some counties.
 Exploiting this exogenous source of variation in school revenues, I employ a differences-in-differences strategy to investigate how the relative quality of education for African Americans changed with the level of state funding for education.
 The results suggest whites, rather than African Americans, bore the brunt of budget cuts, perhaps because there was little fat to trim from the budgets of African-American schools.

 From the Field to the Classroom: The Boll Weevil’s Impact on Education in Rural Georgia